tunezaq/gitwServiceChallenge/README.md

 Contract
 --------------------
 Your cache service will expect input in valid JSON and emit output in valid JSON.
-An existing cache item will always be described thusly:
+A single cache item will always be described thusly:
 ```{
     "key": "{key}",
     "value": "{value}"